 23.5 At the end of the hearing, and unless the case is to be continued at a subsequent hearing, the president of the Arbitral Tribunal shall declare the proceedings closed and the case reserved for deliberation.
 From that moment on, no new application may be made, nor any new plea raised.
 Likewise, no observations or notes under advisement may be submitted or any documents produced except, exceptionally, at the request of the president of the Arbitral Tribunal, the parties being informed thereof.

-23.6 In the event of continuation of the proceedings, the Arbitral Tribunal shall set the date of the next hearing, the corresponding summons being sent later by the Secretariat of the Court.
+23.6 In the event of continuation of the proceedings, the Arbitral Tribunal shall set the date of the next hearing, the corresponding summons being sent later by the Secretariat of the Chamber.

 24.1 The Arbitral Tribunal has the broadest powers in the search for elements of assessment.